 What are the Odds of my Child Being Born with a Genetic Disorder?

-The odds of the child having a genetic disorder come from a variety of sources.
+The odds of a child having a genetic disorder come from a variety of sources.
 The genetic screening test is viewed along with a myriad of other factors.
-Family genetic history and the mother’s age is even put into account when calculating these odds.
-1 out of every 33 children is born with some kind of birth defect so it is more common than many parents think.
-Testing for conditions like Down’s Syndrome or sickle cell anemia can be important in how the rest of the pregnancy is approached.
-Certain conditions can force an expectant mother to modify diet or activity levels.
+Family genetic history and the mother’s age are even put into account when calculating these odds.
+1 out of every 33 children is born with some kind of birth defect, so it is more common than many parents think.
+Testing for conditions like Down syndrome or sickle cell anemia can be important in how the rest of the pregnancy is approached.
+Certain conditions can force an expectant mother to modify her diet or activity levels.

 What are the Different Types of Prenatal Genetic Screening Tests?